 Avoid Taking on More Than You Can Handle

-An optimist is someone who is able to see the positive in a given situation will generally focus on the belief that "all things are possible."
-There is nothing wrong with being an optimist unless it leads you to underestimate your abilities, time it will take to accomplish something, and results in your taking on more than you can handle.
+An optimist is someone who can see the positive in a given situation will generally focus on the belief that "all things are possible."
+There is nothing wrong with being an optimist unless it leads you to underestimate your abilities, the time it will take to accomplish something, and results in your taking on more than you can handle.

 A realist can be an optimist, but a realist also sees the logistics that may be involved in dealing with a situation and will factor in potential obstacles and restraints.

-If you do not have your own game plan lined up for the day you may have a harder time saying no to helping others or taking on additional projects because you have a positive "can do" attitude that overrides reality or common sense.
-It is easy to underestimate how long things will take to accomplish your own tasks much less someone else's if you think you are superwoman and a sunny outlook is all it takes to get things done.
+If you do not have your game plan lined up for the day, you may have a harder time saying no to helping others or taking on additional projects because you have a positive "can-do" attitude that overrides reality or common sense.
+It is easy to underestimate how long things will take to accomplish your tasks much less someone else's if you think you are superwoman and a sunny outlook is all it takes to get things done.

 Creating Your Attack Plan

 Before you head off to work, decide ahead of time what you will focus on when you get there.
 Better still, plan your day the night before and prepare your desk for the tasks you want to accomplish in the morning.
 For example, get files or reading material organized for the morning so you can jump right in, or put items you need to type or phone calls to return in the order you need to get them done.